 We have installed new Perspex screens for our reception area for the benefit of our staff, visitors and for patients who have to attend the practice

 Wherever possible prescription requests will be handled as normal BUT the prescriptions will be passed to a pharmacy of your choice to minimise unnecessary surgery attendance.
-This is for the benefit of our patients and our staff.
 Please assist with this request.
 There is more information on our Prescription Page.

-We will soon be able to open up the waiting room – maximum of 5 to allow for effective social distancing if the weather is poor but we may still utilise the pram park for waiting if the weather is fair.
+We may open up the waiting room as necessary – with a maximum of 5 people to allow for effective social distancing - if the weather is poor but we may still utilise the pram park for waiting if the weather is fair.

 Sanitising Units are available at the entrance and exits of the building